Ambiguous Murex Shell, Muricanthus ambiguus

 Ambiguous Murex Shell, Muricanthus ambiguus.
 Shell collected from the beach of Bahía Concepción, Baja California Sur, October 2018.
 Size: 7.5 cm (3.0 inches) x 4.5 cm (1.8 inches).

-Ambiguous Murexes are found on rocks in the intertidal zone to depths up to 26 m (85 feet).
-They are found in the Sea of Cortez from Bahía Concepción to the Cabo San Lucas, Baja California Sur, and south to Panama.
-They have not been documented from the West Coast of Baja.
+Habitat and Distribution: Ambiguous Murexes are found on rocks in the intertidal zone, and to depths up to 26 m (85 feet).
+They are a tropical Eastern Pacific species.
+They are found in the Gulf of California from Bahía Concepción to the Cabo San Lucas, Baja California Sur, and south, along the mainland coast to Guatemala.
+They have not been documented from the West Coast of the Baja Peninsula.